-(e) Enterprise Support Scheme (ESS) - to provide dollar-for-dollar matching fund for enterprises to undertake R&D projects on innovation and technology.

-3. There are separate guidelines promulgated on the funding arrangements for projects under the UICP, ESS and GSP.
-This Guide is only applicable to projects under the ITSP and the MRP.
+- (e) Enterprise Support Scheme (ESS) to provide dollar-for-dollar matching fund for enterprises to undertake R&D projects on innovation and technology. - 3.
+There are separate guidelines promulgated on the IP arrangements for projects under the ESS and GSP.
+This Guide is only applicable to projects under the ITSP, MRP and the PRP.